-- 3.9.4 On this basis, the council is satisfied that its existing mechanism for senior appointments allows for an appropriate level of accountability, openness and oversight by members. - 3.9.5 Appointments to posts at all other levels in the Council will be made at the minimum point of the relevant grade unless agreed by the Assistant Director of Human Resources or as specified in the approved scheme of delegation.
+- 3.9.4.
+On this basis, the council is satisfied that its existing mechanism for senior appointments allows for an appropriate level of accountability, openness and oversight by members. - 3.9.5.
+Appointments to posts at all other levels in the Council will be made at the minimum point of the relevant grade unless agreed by the Director of HR & OD or as specified in the approved scheme of delegation.
 Where appointments are made to salary levels above the minimum of the scale, the objectively justifiable reasons for this will be recorded on the relevant personnel file.
 The Council does not make any additional payments to prospective senior managers to encourage them to join the Council's workforce.
-Relocation expenses can be paid in approved cases where these are agreed by the Chair of Appointments' Panel that made the appointment. - 3.9.6 From time to time, to meet unforeseen temporary business needs, it may be necessary for the Council to engage specialists contractors/agency workers to cover elements of the roles of senior manager posts.
-In such cases, the engagement of such workers and the rates of payment and conditions of engagement will be approved by the Cabinet Member for Finance & Corporate Resources which will not necessarily be in line with the Council's general terms and conditions for staff engaged under a permanent contract of employment. - 3.9.7 The Council would not normally consider appointing a person to a permanent senior management post other than under a normal employment contract.
+Relocation expenses can be paid in approved cases where these are agreed by the Chair of Appointments' Panel that made the appointment. - 3.9.6.
+From time to time, to meet unforeseen temporary business needs, it may be necessary for the Council to engage specialists' contractors/agency workers to cover elements of the roles of senior manager posts.
+In such cases, the engagement of such workers and the rates of payment and conditions of engagement will be approved by the Cabinet Member for Finance & Procurement which will not necessarily be in line with the Council's general terms and conditions for staff engaged under a permanent contract of employment. - 3.9.7.
+The Council would not normally consider appointing a person to a permanent senior management post other than under a normal employment contract.

-3.10 Low pay
+3.10.
+Low pay

 In March 2011, the Cabinet determined that irrespective of the grade of a job as determined by the application of an analytical job evaluation process, the minimum level of pay received by any employee would be the level of the London Living Wage as set/amended from time to time by the Greater London Authority.
 The Council will determine the lowest paid by reference to the contractual hourly rate of pay of the employee.
 For these purposes Apprentices are considered to be engaged under training rather than employment contracts.
-The London Living Wage is currently £9.75 per hour i.e. £18,301 per annum for a full time worker (i.e. working 36 hours per week).
-Where appropriate, basic levels of pay that are on or below the GLPC pay spine point 9 or equivalent on 1.4.17 are enhanced by the payment of a pay appropriate supplement to ensure that every member of staff receives a level of pay is equivalent to the level of the London Living Wage.
-GLPC pay spine point 10 is currently the first point in the GLPC pay spine that is above the current level of the London Living Wage.
-The pay spine point below which supplements are paid will vary in line with increases in the London Living Wage.
+The London Living Wage is currently £10.75 per hour (from 11 November 2019) i.e. £20,178.18 per annum for a full-time worker (i.e.

+working 36 hours per week).
+Where appropriate, basic levels of pay that are on or below the GLPC pay spine from the April following any increase to the London Living Wage are enhanced by the payment of a pay appropriate supplement to ensure that every member of staff receives a level of pay that is equivalent to the level of the London Living Wage.
+With effect from 1 April 2019 the bottom point of the GLPC pay spine is currently above the previous London Living Wage hourly rate of £10.55 (agreed November 2018) and the bottom point of the new GLPC pay spine from 1 April 2020 is expected to be above the current London Living Wage.
 Any subsequent increase in the London Living Wage will be implemented within six months of the increase in the level of London Living Wage being announced.
-The Council staff will not adjust the basic wage levels of staff already in receipt of pay levels that are above the London Living Wage for the purpose of maintaining grade/pay differentials.
+Where the London Living Wage rises above the minimum pay point the Council staff will not adjust the basic wage levels of staff that are above the London Living Wage for the purpose of maintaining grade/pay differentials.
 An explanation of the Council's reasons for adopting the London Living Wage as the low pay benchmark are set out in report 207 considered by the Cabinet on 9 March 2011.

-3.11 Working hours
+3.11.
+Working hours